aws-samples/eks-workshop/content/servicemesh_with_appmesh/_index.md

 App Mesh is currently in Public Preview.
 In addition to this workshop module, you can [visit the official AWS App Mesh page](https://aws.amazon.com/app-mesh/).

 The content of this chapter was based on work found at https://github.com/awslabs/aws-app-mesh-examples.
-Be sure to also check that repo often for the latest App Mesh demos.
+Be sure to check that repo often for the latest App Mesh demos.